 How is MND diagnosed?

-There is no single test to work out if you have MND, but a range of tests can help rule out other causes.
-Select from the following for more information.
+There is no single test to work out if you have MND.
+Getting MND diagnosed involves assessment by a neurologist and tests to rule out other causes.
+Find out more below.

 "It took several tests and visits to different places before MND was diagnosed."
 Person with MND

 Arrange an appointment with your GP if you think you might have MND.
-If your GP thinks you have a condition affecting the nerves or brain (a neurological problem), you will be referred to a neurologist.
+If your GP thinks you have a condition affecting the nerves or brain, this could be a neurological problem and you will be referred to a neurologist.

-If your neurologist thinks a neurological problem is causing your symptoms, they may advise tests to work out the cause.
-There is no single test to work out if you have MND, but a range of tests can help rule out other causes.
-You usually attend these tests as an outpatient, but in some cases you may need to spend a short stay in hospital.
+If your neurologist thinks a neurological problem is causing your symptoms, they may do tests.
+There is no single test to get MND diagnosed, but a range of tests can help rule out other causes.
+You usually attend these appointments as an outpatient but in some cases you may need a short stay in hospital.

 Depending on your symptoms, your neurologist may advise the following tests:

-Clinical examination: helps the neurologist recognise signs and work out which tests are appropriate, depending on your symptoms.
+This assessment helps the neurologist work out which tests are appropriate, depending on your symptoms.

-Blood test: looks for a rise in a substance called creatine kinase.
-This is produced when muscle breaks down.
-It is sometimes found in the blood of people with MND, but may indicate other conditions.
+This looks for a rise in a substance called creatine kinase.
+This is produced when muscle breaks down and is sometimes found in the blood of people with MND.
+However, it may indicate other conditions.

-Electromyography (EMG): is sometimes called the needle test, as fine needles record the natural nerve impulses within certain muscles.
+Sometimes called the needle test, an EMG uses fine needles to record natural nerve impulses within certain muscles.
 When muscles start to lose their nerve supply, this can be detected, even if the muscle activity still seems normal.

-Nerve conduction test: applies an electrical impulse through a small pad on the skin.
-This measures the speed at which nerves carry electrical signals.
+This applies an electrical impulse through a small pad on the skin to measure the speed at which nerves carry electrical signals.